MIE Virtual Learning Opportunity #10: Redefining Success: Lessons from Investing in Racial Equity

 - How we are working to develop a “culturally sensitive” underwriting process that acknowledges barriers that entrepreneurs and fund managers of color face when attempting to access and deploy capital.

-Demetric A. Duckett, Associate Director, Capital Innovation, Living Cities
+Demetric Duckett, Managing Director, Capital for the New Majority, Living Cities

 Brinda Ganguly, Managing Director, Catalyst Funds